Donald Trump Downplays Democrats’ Tax Request With ‘Is That All?’

 House Democrats formally requested Donald Trump’s tax returns on Wednesday, but the president is acting like he isn’t phased.
 According to The Hill, the president downplayed progressives’ attempts to probe into his personal and business dealings.

-When Trump heard that Democrats were requesting 6 years of returns, from 2013-2018, he brushed off the news to the assembled reporters in the Cabinet Room.
+When Trump heard that Democrats were requesting six years of returns, from 2013-2018, he brushed off the news to the assembled reporters in the Cabinet Room.

 “Is that all?
 Usually it’s 10 so I guess they’re giving up,” he said.